Find out how AI-First Strategy has impacted legal services from legal research to contract reviews.

 Contract Analytics comes in after the contract has been reviewed and signed.
 What happens is that NLP-powered models would automatically stay on top of a company’s existing contracts--thereby providing accurate and timely information as to when a certain contract will expire, what legal obligations have been imposed and/or breached, and what contracts are best renegotiated.

-AI is making waves in law, particularly in reviewing contracts.
+AI is making waves in the law, particularly in reviewing contracts.

 A certain start-up focuses its attention on reviewing contracts.
 Contract review is a highly essential service because virtually everything we do is governed by some legal contract.
 It might not be apparent, but our lives are guided by these legal contracts.